jponge/izpack-full-svn-history-copy/izpack-maven/trunk/sandbox/izpack-maven/readme.txt

 This is an attempt to port the current IZPack Ant build to Maven.
-At the first stage, it contains only Maven POMs which automatically expect izpack source to maven source tree following Maven source structure standard, the source fetch only happpens once.
+At the first stage, it contains only Maven POMs which automatically fetch izpack source to maven source tree following Maven build structure.
+The source is fetched only happpens once.
 If this project ever materialized, the fetched source code will be check back into source control.

 To build